Introduction

 system = Transformable_Matrices(hamiltonian_matrices)

-If the results from the preceding electronic structure calculations also include the one-electron density matrix (1-RDM) and the two-electron density matrix (2-RDM), one can also instantiate a Transformable_QuantumChemistry object.
-The Transformable_QuantumChemistry object also satisfies the Supports_Spin_Optimization protocol.
-This means that the object can be used as the input argument for the spin basis optimization functionality of Spin Mapper.
+If the results from the preceding electronic structure calculations furthermore include the one-electron density matrix (1-RDM) and the two-electron density matrix (2-RDM), one can instead instantiate a Transformable_QuantumChemistry object.
+The Transformable_QuantumChemistry object satisfies the Supports_Spin_Optimization protocol.
+This means that the object can be used as the input argument for the spin basis optimization functionality of hqs_spin_mapper.

 from hqs_spin_mapper.transformables import Transformable_QuantumChemistry